Are you looking to launch a new product or service?

 Doing this helped Cognism differentiate itself in the market.

-While other B2B data providers had to adapt to the introduction of GDPR in 2018, Cognism built compliance into its platform.
+While other B2B data providers had to adapt to the GDPR’s introduction in 2018, Cognism saw an opportunity and built compliance into its platform.

-As a result, it’s one of our key value props, threaded through all of our content and collateral.
+As a result, compliance is one of our key value props, threaded through all of our content and collateral.

 Effective product messaging for a go-to-market sales strategy boils down to this:

-Communicating the value of your product or service to your ICP in a way that resonates with their pain points.
+Communicating your product or service’s value to your ICP in a way that resonates with their pain points.

-And to be able to do this, you need to speak their language.
+And to do this, you need to speak their language.
+Here are some ideas:

-Next, you must understand your competitors’ messaging on their sites and review how they position their product offerings.
-With this info, you can define your USP and how it compares to the competition.
+With all this info, you can define your product’s USP and how it compares to the competition.

 Follow this process 👇